-The legal test the LA must apply
+The legal test the local authority must apply

 - The child or young person has or may have special educational needs